Please consult the following policies and resources relating to public safety and Princeton University campus facilities.

 Individuals are ultimately responsible for their personal safety and should take appropriate action in emergency situations.
 Adults must take responsibility for the safety of children in their care.
 In the event of an emergency, information will be provided by Public Safety officers and sent through the Princeton Events app.
 In limited situations, the University may use the Emergency Blue Light Phones with Towers which would broadcast a message.
 In case of an on-campus emergency, please call Public Safety at 911.
 Additional information about emergency preparedness can be found on the University’s Emergency Management website at emergency.princeton.edu.

 Fireworks start at 9:15 PM following the orchestra concert at Princeton Stadium.
 Primary viewing location for both concert and fireworks is the Stadium seating area; the field will not be accessible.
+Select concession stands will be offering beverages, candy and assorted Italian ice.
 Due to traffic and road closures starting at 7:00 PM (Faculty Road – from Washington Road to FitzRandolph) and 8:45 PM (sections of Washington Road, Western Way, and FitzRandolph), it is recommended that pedestrians/golf carts use Streicker Bridge to access the fireworks viewing areas.

 Individuals are ultimately responsible for their personal safety and should take appropriate action when threatened by lightning.
 Adults must take responsibility for the safety of children in their care during severe weather.
 However, awareness of certain lightning safety guidelines can greatly reduce the risk of injury or death.